Bruce Fummey

-Bruce Fummey is a Scottish stand-up comedian whose routines are known for their irreverent presentations of traditional Scottish culture, with shows themed around topics such as the Jacobite rising or Burns' "Tam o' Shanter".
+Bruce Fummey is a Scottish stand-up comedian known for his irreverent perspective on traditional Scottish culture, with shows themed around topics such as the Jacobite Rising or Burns' "Tam o' Shanter".
 Previously a physics teacher, and the son of a Ghanaian father and a Scottish mother, Fummey describes himself ironically as "the finest comedian on the Afro-Celtic comedy circuit".
-He also works as a Tour guide and runs and presents on the YouTube Channel "Scotland History Tours".
+He also works as a tour guide and runs and presents on the YouTube Channel "Scotland History Tours".
 He lives in Blackford.

 In January 2023, he appeared on BBC2's Take a Hike.